Hallerbos1113/GoLoginRegister/Readme.md

 Please follow your requirement step by step.
 Thank you.

-This backend project needs that you have set up Postgres on your machine.
+This backend project needs that you have to set up Postgres on your machine.
 Postgres has to contain the "testdb" database including "tb_test" table.
 You may create database and table manually.